Dave Kevan: Stoke City

 In February 1990, Kevan joined Stoke City under the management of Alan Ball.
 His debut for Stoke was in the Potteries derby against Port Vale in a 0–0 draw at Vale Park on 3 February.
 Stoke were relegated out of the Second Division at the end of the 1989–90 season.
 He found himself out of the team in 1990–91, making eight appearances and spending time out on loan at Maidstone United in the Fourth Division.
 He failed to make much impact at Watling Street either, featuring just three times for the "Stones".
-New Stoke manager Lou Macari moved Kevan into defence in 1991–92 and he played in 57 matches, including in the 1992 Associate Members' Cup Final as City beat Stockport County 1–0 at Wembley.
-However this would be his final season as a key fixture in the first eleven as the following campaign would prove to be very competitive for central midfield places with Paul Ware, Carl Beeston and Steve Foley all in contention.
+New Stoke manager Lou Macari moved Kevan into defence in 1991–92, and he played in 57 matches, including in the 1992 Associate Members' Cup final as City beat Stockport County 1–0 at Wembley.
+However, this would be his final season as a key fixture in the first XI as the following campaign would prove to be very competitive for central midfield places with Paul Ware, Carl Beeston and Steve Foley all in contention.

-He made only 16 appearances during the 1992–93 season as Stoke won promotion as champions of the Second Division, and scored one goal – the only goal of a 1–0 home win over Bradford City on 20 February.
+He made only 16 appearances during the 1992–93 season as Stoke won promotion as champions of the Second Division and scored one goal – the only goal of a 1–0 home win over Bradford City on 20 February.
 Reminiscing on the goal many years later he said that "It was late on in front of the Boothen End.
 I remember Mark Stein hit the bar and for whatever reason I was in the 18-yard box and put in the rebound.
-I don’t think anyone in the ground was more surprised than me".
+I don't think anyone in the ground was more surprised than me".
 He played only one First Division game in the 1993–94 season and went on to end his player career with a single Second Division appearance as a Bournemouth player under the stewardship of rookie manager Tony Pulis.
 After leaving Dean Court he returned to the Victoria Ground to become a coach.